-"The LHC is safe, and any suggestion that it might present a risk is pure fiction," CERN Director General Robert Aymar has told LiveScience in the past.
+"The LHC is safe, and any suggestion that it might present a risk is pure fiction," CERN Director General Robert Aymar previously told Live Science.

 That's not to say the facility couldn't potentially be harmful if used improperly.
-If you were to stick you hand in the beam, which focuses the energy of an aircraft carrier in motion down to a width of less than a millimeter, it would make a hole right through it and then the radiation in the tunnel would kill you.
+If you were to stick your hand in the beam, which focuses the energy of an aircraft carrier in motion down to a width of less than a millimeter, it would make a hole right through it and then the radiation in the tunnel would kill you.